A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

-\textbf{Utility.} While utility evaluation appears more frequently than privacy, its use in practice remains very inconsistent across the methods we reviewed.
+\textbf{Utility.} Utility is reported more frequently than privacy in Table~\ref{tab:semistruct_method_dimension_coverage}, with eight of the seventeen audited works providing explicit utility evaluation and six more offering partial coverage; however, its operationalization remains highly inconsistent across graph, JSON, and log settings.
 Graph synthesis papers typically measure utility through downstream learning performance such as training graph neural networks.
-Similarly, methods related to knowledge graph question answering treat end task accuracy as the main evidence.
+Similarly, methods related to knowledge graph question answering treat end-task accuracy as the main evidence.
 In contrast, research on generating JSON and log data often emphasizes structural correctness or semantic similarity without systematically showing improvements in downstream applications.
 This variety shows that utility is naturally difficult to standardize because it depends on the task and requires complex experimental controls.
 These controls include data mixing strategies, fixed training and testing splits, and specific downstream models to allow for fair comparisons.
 As a result, many studies choose to use validity or fidelity measures that are easier to calculate instead of using a consistent and complete utility protocol.
 This leads to evidence that is fragmented and can only be compared partially across different research areas.